swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Swift aims to be a pragmatic programming language, striking a balance between familiarity, interoperability, and advancing the art.
 Swift's `String` presents a uniquely Unicode-forward model of string, but currently suffers from limited processing facilities.

-The full string processing effort includes a literal, a result builder DSL, protocols for intermixing 3rd party industrial-strength parsers with regex declarations, strong types, and a slew of regex-powered algorithms over strings.
+The full string processing effort includes a regex type with strongly typed captures, the ability to create a regex from a string at runtime, a compile-time literal, a result builder DSL, protocols for intermixing 3rd party industrial-strength parsers with regex declarations, and a slew of regex-powered algorithms over strings.

 This proposal specifically hones in on the _familiarity_ aspect by providing a best-in-class treatment of familiar regex syntax.